Raquel Urtasun

-Raquel Urtasun (born 30 January 1976) is a professor at the University of Toronto.
-Urtasun uses artificial intelligence, particularly deep learning, to make vehicles and other machines perceive the world more accurately and efficiently.
+Raquel Urtasun (born 30 January 1976) is a Spanish-Canadian computer scientist, entrepreneur, and professor at the University of Toronto.
+She is the founder and CEO of Waabi, a company developing autonomous driving technology using artificial intelligence.
+Urtasun's research focuses on the application of artificial intelligence to physical systems, to make vehicles and other machines perceive the world more accurately and efficiently.

-Education
+Early life and education

-Urtasun received her bachelor's degree in Telecommunication Engineering from the Universidad Publica de Navarra in 2000 and her Ph.D. degree from the Computer Science department at École Polytechnique Fédérale de Lausanne (EPFL) in 2006.
-Afterward, she was a postdoctoral scholar with Trevor Darrell, initially at MIT (2006–2008) and then, following Darrell's move to the International Computer Science Institute, at UC Berkeley (2008–2009).
+Urtasun was born and raised in Pamplona, Spain.
+She received a bachelor's degree in telecommunication engineering from the Universidad Publica de Navarra in Spain in 2000 and a Ph.D. in computer science from the École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland in 2006.
+She was a postdoctoral scholar with Trevor Darrell, initially at the Massachusetts Institute of Technology (2006–2008) and then, following Darrell's move to the International Computer Science Institute, at the University of California, Berkeley (2008–2009).